zhangtuoparis13/dev-runtime-browser/readme.md

 ###User view

 ####Setup Environment
-#####Configure jspm access to runtime-core repo

-1. generate token with public_repo permission enabled
-2. Then execute the command below and you'll be asked for the credentials:

-        jspm registry config github

 #####Configure dependencies

-        npm install -g jspm karma-cli gulp-cli
+        npm install -g karma-cli gulp-cli
         npm install
-        jspm install

-or

-        npm run init-setup

 #### Example of use

 This repository have a folder with an use example of rethink.js.
-It initializes runtime and then you can use the console to invoke:

-* rethink.requireHyperty(hypertyDescriptor);
-* rethink.requireProtostub(domain);

 To run the demo on example folder:
- - you need **live-server** running in the root folder.
+ - run start script.
  ```
- live-server --port=4000
+ npm start
  ```
- - in your browser access to http://localhost:4000/example.
+ - in your browser access to https://localhost.

 #### Distributable files
 * rethink.js.
 It is the public interface.
 It exposes two methods: